ganesh2004/Newsfactcheckerbot/README.md

 *   Google Cloud API Key & Custom Search Engine ID
 *   Hugging Face User Access Token
-*   CUDA-enabled GPU (Recommended for the LLM)
+*   CUDA-enabled GPU (Recommended for the LLM) or just run it in colab just by uploading the notebook file(You will still have to get your  keys)

 **2. Clone & Install:**